Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "value-and-percentage"
   - @c "bin-name"
   - @c "no-display"
-- @c "showcase-slices-2-level": an array of strings specifying which outer slices and showcase, along with their inner slices.
+- @c "showcase-slices-groups": an array of strings specifying which inners slices to showcase, based on the parent group(s).
 All outer labelling will be turned off, and the showcased inner slices' labels will be shown.
+The parent slices' colors will be solid, like their children inner slices.
 - @c "showcase-slices": draw attention to a slice (or series of slices).\n Available options are:
   - @c "pie": which pie to showcase.\n